gauxs/sysd/hld/encoding/README.md

    - **UTF-8**, the dominant encoding on the World Wide Web (used in over 95% of websites as of 2020, and up to 100% for some languages) and on most Unix-like operating systems, uses one byte(8 bits) for the first 128 code points, and up to 4 bytes for other characters.
 The first 128 Unicode code points represent the ASCII characters, which means that any ASCII text is also a UTF-8 text.

-**Note:** An **escape sequence** in a programming language is a sequence of characters that doesn't represent itself when used inside string literal or character.
-It is composed of two or more characters starting with backslash \.
-For example: \n represents new line.

 3. **Base-64 encoding** - The base64 is a binary to a text encoding scheme that represents binary data in an ASCII string format. base64 is designed to carry data stored in binary format across the channels.
 It takes any form of data and transforms it into a long string of plain text.
 The steps followed by the base64 algorithm are as follow:

 - count the number of characters in a String